 VNA staff who exhibit any symptoms or have been exposed to someone with a fever, cough, shortness of breath or difficulty breathing are being told to stay home.
 VNA has implemented the following:

 - VNA nurses are conducting a respiratory and travel screening process prior to each patient visit.
 Once given the all-clear, care will proceed as normal.

-- To limit potential exposure amongst our nurses, all patients are asked to wear a mask during visits regardless of their vaccination status.
+- To limit potential exposure among our nurses, all patients are asked to wear a mask during visits regardless of their vaccination status.

 - For patients exhibiting COVID-19 symptoms, treatment options are being evaluated.
-In some cases, VNA is utilizing telehealth – an opportunity for our patients to speak directly with their nurse via phone, laptop or smartphone.
+In some cases, VNA is utilizing virtual technology as an opportunity for our patients to speak directly with their nurse via phone, laptop or smartphone.